-As the trunk lid is fitted and secured in an unpainted bodywork, subsequent displacement of the bonnet may expose its unpainted surfaces.
+Since the trunk lid is fitted and secured to the unpainted body, subsequent displacement of the hood may expose its unpainted surfaces.

-1. Loosen the screws securing the trunk lid lock.
+1. Loosen the trunk lid lock mounting screws.

 2. Unscrew the stops.

-Protect the boot lid from accidental dropping after removing the gas strut, for example by asking an assistant to hold it.
+Protect the boot lid from accidentally falling after removing the gas strut, for example by asking an assistant to hold it.

-3. Remove the gas-filled stops, refer to the appropriate section.
+3. Remove the gas struts, refer to the relevant section.

-5. Loosen striker plate -1- so that it can be moved laterally and vertically.
-First remove the screw covers -1- from the rear panel visor.
+5. Loosen the locking plate "1" so that it can be moved sideways and in height.
+First remove the screw covers "1" from the rear panel visor.

-The illustration shows the striker plate with the rear panel cover removed.
+The illustration shows the locking plate with the rear panel visor removed.

 6. Carefully close the trunk lid and move it to the side so that the gap in relation to the wings on the left and right is the same and parallel (tolerance±1 mm).